WXGopher/gopher-notes/README.md

 # gopher-notes

-## Here is what I usually do when I was boring...
+## Here is what I usually do when I am boring...